[Turtle] Python Turtle Clash Race

 System Solutions Department.

-The humidity, heat, and local taxes have been making me feel a bit down lately, so this time I use
+Lately, the humidity, heat, and local taxes have been draining my energy, so this timeturtleuse

-turtle to make some turtles compete.
-As you can see in the GIF image above, there are a lot of things you can do, so please try moving your favorite turtles around as much as you like.
+to make some turtles compete.
+You can do all sorts of things like in the GIF image above, so please try moving your favorite turtles around as much as you like.

 Operating environment and full code